kazazor/git-pre-commit/README.md

 \#2 - <a name="number2issue"></a> It lints **all** the files and not just the changed files.
 This is not addressed in this package as it is not the point of it.
 (For example on how to lint **only the changed files** you can checkout [my eslint example](https://github.com/kazazor/gulp-eslint-precommit) that also uses the ```git-pre-commit``` package).

-Like I said, this package fixes issue #1 by stashing you unstaged changes and returning the changes to the unstaged state once the pre-commit task has finished (with or without errors).
+Like I said, this package fixes issue #1 by stashing your unstaged changes and returning the changes to the unstaged state once the pre-commit task has finished (with or without errors).

 ### P.S